Safecast/bGeigieNanoKit/README.md

 You can use directly the prebuilt image to flash the Arduino Fio.
 Here is an example with Arduino Fio connected to ttyUSB0:

     /usr/bin/avrdude -DV -p atmega328p -P /dev/ttyUSB0 -c arduino -b 57600 -U flash:w:bGeigieNano.hex:i

+Or Windows Users can download a small program called Xloader and can directly flash a HEX file to the bGiegieNano (assuming you have a FDTI connection.
+Can be bought at many places like Adafruit, Seeedstudio, Switch-science etc.

 # Usage
 Once powered on the bGeigieNano will initiliaze a new log file on the SD card, setup the GPS and start counting the CPM.